fosterb1/connectflow-django/README.md

 **ConnectFlow Pro** is a Django-based organizational communication system that enables structured communication across teams and departments with role-based access control.

+## 🚀 Recent Progress & Development Journey

+ConnectFlow Pro has recently undergone a massive architectural upgrade, transforming it from a web-only prototype into a multi-platform ready communication hub.

+### **The December 2025 Hardening**
+*   **Stability First:** Eliminated critical "500 Error" traps by standardizing Cloudinary media handling and implementing defensive database logic.
+*   **Data Integrity:** Pioneered a "Soft Delete" system with detailed delete receipts, ensuring a reliable audit trail for all communication.
+*   **Mobile Foundation:** Successfully launched **REST API v1**, providing a complete set of endpoints for native mobile app integration (Flutter/React Native).
+*   **Real-time Excellence:** Overhauled the notification engine to provide instant, context-rich alerts for all major organizational events.

+---

 ## ✨ Core Features

 ### 1. **Multi-Tiered Organizational Structure**